Appdynamics/couchbase-monitoring-extension/README.md

 Couchbase Server is an open source, distributed (shared-nothing architecture) NoSQL document-oriented database that is optimized for interactive applications.
 This extension allows the user to connect to a specific cluster host and retrieve metrics about the cluster, all the nodes within the cluster and any buckets associated with the nodes.

 ## Prerequisites
-1. This extension works only with the standalone Java machine agent.
-The extension requires the machine agent to be up and running.
-2. This extension creates a client to the CouchBase server that needs to be monitored.
-So the CouchBase server that has to be monitored, should be available for access from the machine that has the extension installed.
+1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.
-3. The client created through the extension uses various REST endpoints provided by the CouchBase server to retrieve metrics.
+2. The client created through the extension uses various REST endpoints provided by the CouchBase server to retrieve metrics.
-Please make sure your user account has proper admin role to access all the [REST endpoints](https://developer.couchbase.com/documentation/server/5.0/rest-api/rest-endpoints-all.html).
+Please make sure your user account has proper admin role to access all the [REST endpoints](https://docs.couchbase.com/server/current/rest-api/rest-endpoints-all.html).
 "Full" and "Cluster" level roles gives you access to all the REST endpoints.
+3. The extension needs to be able to connect to the CouchBase server in order to collect and send metrics.
+To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation

-1. Unzip the contents of "CouchBaseMonitor.zip" as "CouchBaseMonitor" and copy the "CouchBaseMonitor" directory to `<MACHINE_AGENT_HOME>/monitors/`
+1. Run 'mvn clean install' from "CouchBaseMonitorRepo"
+2. Unzip the `CouchBaseMonitor-<version>.zip` from `target` directory into the "<MachineAgent_Dir>/monitors" directory.
+3. Edit the file config.yml located at <MachineAgent_Dir>/monitors/CouchBaseMonitor The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
+Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
+4. Restart the Machine Agent.

+Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
+Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.

 ## Recommendations
 It is recommended that a single CouchBase monitoring extension be used to monitor a single CouchBase cluster.